 These dogs are easily the most recognizable of the bunch, as they've got very distinct spots, and they're commonly associated with firefighters on fire trucks.
 And of course, they even have their own movie -- 101 Dalmatians.

 But what the movie and happy images of firehouse dogs don't tell you is that they are one of the harder breeds to train.

 Dalmatians are very intelligent pooches and very stubborn.
 This means that pet parents needs to make sure they stay consistent with their training and support, as these dogs can easily grow bored and develop unwanted bad habits of their own.

 The Akita is another beautiful breed in the dog world.
-These dogs are known to be guardians and protectors of their owners and families.
-But just like all the other dog breeds mentioned here, they’re quite stubborn pups.
+These dogs are known to be guardians and protectors of their humans and families.
+But just like all the other dog breeds mentioned here, they're quite stubborn pups.

 In fact, they're notorious for just walking away during training sessions.
 When they're not socialized, they're also known to act out towards other dogs and be indifferent with human strangers.

 The best approach for training these pups is to get help from a very young age by trained professionals who know how to deal with an Akita's complex attitude.

 Once you have them obedient to your command, they're very relaxed and well-rounded.